-This Week's Question: I'm looking for ideas and inspiration for my website.
+This Week's Question: I'm looking for ideas and inspiration for my website design.
 What are other small businesses doing?

-I'm looking for ideas and inspiration for my website.
+I'm looking for ideas and inspiration for my website design.
 What are other small business owners doing?
 If you're not happy with your website, sometimes it's hard to put your finger on exactly what's wrong.

 Maybe you just need a little bit of inspiration.
 Take a look at some examples and hopefully you'll be inspired!

-Hi, I'm Tom Malesic, founder and President, of EZMarketing and you're watching Ask EZ.
+Hi, I'm Tom Malesic, founder and President, of EZMarketing, a website design company in Lancaster, PA and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions.